-Neither of Tuft & of Needle’s mattresses is luxury mattresses.
+Neither of Tuft & Needle’s mattresses is luxury mattresses.
 That doesn’t mean they are not comfortable; just don’t expect a 5-star hotel plush sleeping experience.

 The original T & N can feel a bit too firm for some people.
 It doesn’t have any memory foam.
-We recommend it mostly for stomach and some back sleepers.
+We recommend it mostly for the stomach and some back sleepers.